Research Group Loy

 Microbial Ecology of Arctic Marine Ecosystems

-We are studying the biogeography and ecosystem function of microorganisms in permanently cold marine sediments.
-Particular research interests include the ecology of psychrophilic sulfate-reducing microorganisms, ubiquitous inhabitants of anoxic sediments and key catalysts of the marine sulfur and carbon cycles.
+We are studying the biogeography and ecosystem function of microorganisms in permanently cold marine sediments and in Arctic wetlands.
+Particular research interests include the ecology of cold-adapted sulfur-compound-dissimilating microorganisms that are ubiquitous in marine and terrestrial ecosystems and key catalysts of the sulfur and carbon cycles.
 We further study anaerobic, thermophilic bacteria that rest as dormant spores on the seafloor and appear to derive from hot subsurface environments such as oil/gas deposits.
 These dormant bacteria hold general clues about dispersal in the ocean and are potentially useful bioindicators in fossil fuel exploration.

 - Ken Wasmund, Postdoc (University of Vienna)

 - Claus Pelikan, PhD student (University of Vienna)

 - Müller AL, Pelikan C, de Rezende JR, Wasmund K, Putz M, Glombitza C, Kjeldsen KU, Jørgensen BB, and Loy A (2018) Bacterial interactions during sequential degradation of cyanobacterial necromass in a sulfidic arctic marine sediment.
 Environ Microbiol.
 20: 2927–2940. doi: 10.1111/1462-2920.14297

 - Robador A, Müller AL, Sawicka JE, Berry D, Hubert C, Loy A, Jørgensen BB, Brüchert V (2016) Activity and community structures of sulfate-reducing microorganisms in polar, temperate and tropical marine sediments.
 ISME Journal.
 10: 796–809. doi: 10.1038/ismej.2015.157